wagesj45/blender-vhs-simulator/README.md

 ### Signal to Noise Ratio

 This node simulates the signal to noise ratio of data held by the magnetic tape.
 A higher dB value results in a higher quality image.
+This can be adjusted for both the luma signal and the chroma signal separately.

 ### Color Bleed

 This node simulates CRT-like RGB color bleed onto other pixels.
 The bleed per color can be dialed up and down.

+### Phase Modulation Noise

+[Phase modulation noise](https://youtu.be/Cj0lvGqTkD0?t=846) simulates color banding seen in degraded tape.
+Banding for each color can be controlled by intensity, band offset, and band scale which approximates the number of bands seen.
+A lower scale meakes the bands larger, and a larger scale makes the bands thinner but increases their number.

 ## Interlacing Script